alexbabits/damn-vulnerable-defi-ctfs/README.md

 ## #4 Side Entrance
-- Goal: Pool with 1000 ETH allows for deposits and withdraw of ETH with no fee flash loans.
+- Description/Goal: Pool with 1000 ETH allows for deposits and withdraw of ETH with no fee flash loans.
 Starting with 1 ETH in balance, pass the challenge by taking all ETH from the pool.
 - Resources: https://github.com/zach030/damnvulnerabledefi-foundry
 - Topics: Flashloans (ERC-3156)
 - Methodology: